 - Current topics in ecosystem ecology (specific topics TBD; examples from recent years include heterogeneity, urban ecology, ecological stoichiometry, ecosystem engineering, use of an ecosystem approach in disease ecology and conservation science, use of stable isotopes, response of ecosystems to stress and disturbance, and effects of invasive species)

 The course will be held at the Cary Institute’s rural campus in Millbrook, NY.
 Students should plan to be in residence during the entire course and devote their full time to this course.
 Comfortable dormitories are available on site.
 The cost of the class is $1500 per student, which includes course fees, materials, a copy of Fundamentals of Ecosystem Science, and dormitory fees.
 Students will need to provide their own transportation to and from the Institute and, with the exception of light snacks and coffee which will be available in the classroom each morning, their own meals (kitchens are available in the dormitories).

 A limited number of partial waivers (up to $1000) of the course fee are available to students who can demonstrate that they do not have personal or institutional resources to pay the full course fee.
 Many universities and departments have money available to help students pay for off-campus courses such as this one; the Cary Institute is willing to provide documentation to help applicants apply for such university funds, if necessary.
 If such resources are truly unavailable, the applicant should contact us to inquire about a partial fee waiver.

 This course is intended for graduate students in ecology, environmental studies, or related fields.
 Advanced undergraduates with appropriate background may be admitted if space permits.
 The course is listed by Rutgers University for 4 semester-hours credit; students may wish to arrange to receive credit for the course through their home universities under “special topics”, “seminar”, or a similar heading.

 To apply for the course, please complete the online application.
-Applications for the 2016 class are due by 30 October 2015; admission decisions will be made by 13 November.
-This popular course often is oversubscribed, so be sure to apply early.
+Applications for the 2017 class are due by 1 November 2016; admission decisions will be made by 15 November.